Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/kerberos/kerberos-with-qumulo-core.md

 1. Join your Qumulo cluster to your AD domain.
 1. Join Linux systems to your AD domain.
-1. Log in to a Linux system and mount the Qumulo cluster by using one of the [available mount options](#choosing-a-kerberos-security-flavor).
+1. Connect to a Linux system and mount the Qumulo cluster by using one of the [available mount options](#choosing-a-kerberos-security-flavor).

 ## Known Kerberos Limitations for Qumulo Core
 Qumulo Core supports only the following features: